mgkmarco/external.test/readme.md

 ### Apache Kafka
 Kafka has been chosen as the primary message broker notably for three reasons:
 1. With the default scheme; any consumers within a consumer group will each be assigned a partition per topic.
 Thus, no competing consumers for a given partition.
-This essentially result in inherent message ordering.
+This essentially results in inherent message ordering.
 In the implementation, the partition key used is the MarketId
 2. Kafka with replication and message persistence can offer out-of-the-box HA (high availability) and also the ability to persist and replay messages at a later stage
 3. Kafka consumers are stateless.
 Offsets are kept on the broker, therefore in case of crashes, elected consumers for the partition can pick up from the last offset that has been committed